 Do you want a home that shows and appears scrubbed?
 Maybe you’re okay cleaning up after the lady that had every room filled to the gills?

 How important are they?
 Are you willing to take a deduction in your allowances in order to obtain the home of our dreams?

 We all know we NEED an emergency fund but how important is it to you?
 Would a smaller mortgage enable you to build an emergency fund?
 If it isn’t important to you, you will likely not save.

 How important is it to help your kids with college expenses?
 How important is it to your teenagers that you help them with college expenses?
 This question puts the reality brakes on quickly.

 Do you love to explore and get away?
-If you have the home of your dreams, would you be happy as pie to staycation?
+If you had the home of your dreams, would you be happy to staycation?

 Although the last few values may not have anything to do with an actual home, they do play a great big part in your decision making!

 Our handy, dandy checklist will show you where your values lie!
 We rated each value from 1 – 10 with 10 being the most important and one the least.
 Sure, some values were vastly divided.
 There was one, however, that had 10’s straight across and was an eye opener for us all!